-However, should HMRC determine that STDC is subject to Corporation Tax, it is estimated that the maximum Corporation tax liability to 31 March 2020 would be £1,095,000.
+However, should HMRC determine that STDC is subject to Corporation Tax, our current estimate of the potential Corporation tax liability to 31 March 2020 is £1,095,000.
 This assumes reported comprehensive income to March 2020 is equivalent to taxable profits and subject to corporation tax at 19%.
+Should a tax liability crystallise more work would be needed at the time to calculate the exact liability.